devshaaran/Emotion_Recognition/README.md

 ## Test time footage

-   If  you would want a preview you can checkout the Image along with this repository
+   If  you would want a preview you can checkout the Image along with this repository for a proof of what has been done.